 There was very little prep needed for this project (yay!) as the frame was in such good condition, so it was ready for painting after a quick wipe down with a damp cloth.
 I used a taupe/grey colour for the base coat and gave the whole frame 2 coats with this colour in total.

-While the frame was drying I dug out the backing of the frame and gave it a coat of blackboard paint.
-It’s going to use a few coats to cove and give it that lovely “chalkboardy” feel (I know it’s probably not a word, but you get what I mean 🙂 ).
-All in all I painted it with 3 layers of blackboard paint.
+While the frame was drying I took the backing of the frame and gave it a coat of blackboard paint.
+It’s going to use a few coats to cover and give it that lovely “chalkboardy” feel (I know it’s probably not a word, but you get what I mean 🙂 ).
+All in all I painted it with 3 layers of blackboard paint and left to dry.

 After the layers of the taupe base colour I painted the frame with 2 more layers of a cream coloured paint.
 I knew I wanted the frame to have a distressed look so will be rubbing down the cream paint lightly to have some of the base colour and the original wood showing through.

 Once all the coats were dry, I took some fine sandpaper (using a coarse paper may take off too much of the paint so go easy) to the project and lightly sanded down the paint work in some strategic areas.
-I really recommend going lightly with the sanding to begin with!
 Every once in a while stand back and see if you’re happy with the overall effect.
 I really liked the look of this as I didn’t want it too neat.
 Distressing it just gives the frame a bit of character.

 I used Rustoleum clear wax to finish off the frame and protect it.
 I absolutely love this product.
 It gives the whole thing a lovely sheen finish.
 Apply a layer, leave for about 10 minutes and then buff with a lint free cloth.
 Repeat this process if you want to.
 I gave it a total of 2 layers of wax.

 To create the wording I used Canva.
 If you’ve not used this before, it’s an AMAZING tool for designing quotes or graphics.
 It’s got loads of fonts, templates and graphics.
 And what’s more – you can use loads of it for FREE.
-There is a paid option but for what I need I use the free version.
+(There is a paid option but for what I need I use the free version.)
 It’s brilliant.
-Anyway, I created the design with different fonts and then downloaded it as a PDF file on my desktop (just so I remembered where I saved it).
+I created the wording with different fonts and then downloaded it as a PDF file.

-Next, go to a website called Blockposters.com You can find them here.
-You can download your design and print it in a larger size.
-As the chalkboard was larger than an A4 I used this site to print the design on two A4 pages and stuck the two together to line them up.
+Next, I knew I had to go bigger than A4 because of the size of the frame.
+I used a website called Blockposters.com You can find them here.
+This site allows you to download your design and print it in a larger size.
+I used this site to print the design on two A4 pages and stuck the two together to line them up.
 But you can go even bigger if you need to.